kuma35/thinking-forth-jp/sphinx/chapter4.rst

 table stored in memory.
 In this case, the simplest *adequate* solution is using the data structure.

-In we introduced the telephone rate problem.
+In Chapter Two we introduced the telephone rate problem.
 In that problem the rates appeared to be arbitrary, so we designed a data structure:

 +---------------+---------------+----------------+-----------------+
 |               | *Full Rate*   | *Lower Rate*   | *Lowest Rate*   |